Table of Contents

 Best universities in UK

-A leader in engineering, science, art, business and management, law, and finance, UK attracts more than 60,000 international students every year.
+A leader in engineering, science, art, business and management, law, and finance, the UK attracts more than 60,000 international students every year.

-Here are a few of the top universities in UK that attract both researchers and students from around the world-
+Here are a few of the top universities in the UK that attract both researchers and students from around the world-

 - University of Oxford